Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Failure to set realistic goals will impede the progress.
+- Failure to set realistic goals will slow progress.

-- Networks that are strong could lead to the creation of new opportunities for work and further advancements.
+- Building strong networks can result in the creation of new opportunities for work and further advancements.

-- Negativity should not be a part of any workplace.
+- Negativity is not a good thing in any workplace.

-- The overcommitment causes mistakes in the workplace, burnout, and frustration.
+- Overcommitment can cause mistakes in the workplace, burnout, and frustration.

-- Reduce stress by implementing techniques for managing time and learning to delegate unpopular tasks.
+- Reduce stress by implementing techniques for managing time and learning how to delegate work that is not your favorite.

 Not Establishing Goals